joebrayanforus/Library-Management-System/README.md

 4. **Explore and Modify**: Customize the queries as needed to explore different aspects of the data or answer additional questions.

 ## Author - TCHINDA OUMBE JOE BRAYAN
-Thank you for your interest in my project!
+Thank you for your interest in my project!!